Flatag/FIBlock/README.md

 3) fault event:
 - Failure probability.
 Errors are injected based on the constant Failure probability for each execution of the block function.
 - Mean Time to Failure.
-Errors are injected according to the specified MTTF.
-Normal distribution.
+Errors are injected according to the specified MTTF Normal distribution.
 - Deterministic.
 Errors are injected at specific time step.

 4) fault effect: